Nineteenth-Century American Writers

 Alcott, Louisa May (1832-1888).
 Woman novelist and story writer, author of Little Women and many sensationalist-type novels written for money.

 Cooper, James Fenimore (1789-1851).
-Prolific early American novelist, author of the Leatherstocking Tales.
+Prolific and popular American novelist, author of the Leatherstocking Tales.

 Dana, Richard Henry (1815-1882).
-Harvard graduate who wrote about his experiences as a common seaman in Two Years Before the Mast (1840).
+Harvard student who wrote about his experiences as a common seaman in the popular and influential Two Years Before the Mast (1840).

 Dickinson, Emily (1830-1886).
-A towering figure in American poetry, a woman who lived quietly all her life in Amherst, Massachusetts.
+A towering figure in American poetry, a woman who lived quietly all her life in Amherst, Mass.

 Douglass, Frederick (1818-1895).
 An African American born a slave, a writer, journalist, autobiographer, race leader, abolitionist.
 Author of Narrative of the Life of Frederick Douglass, an American Slave.